-Based on the procedures performed as set out below, we conclude that the other information:
+Based on the following procedures performed, we conclude that the other information:

-- is consistent with the financial statements and does not contain material misstatements; and - contains all the information regarding the directors' report and the other information that is required by Part 9 of Book 2 of the Dutch Civil Code.
+- Is consistent with the financial statements and does not contain material misstatements. - Contains all the information regarding the management report and the other information as required by Part 9 of Book 2 of the Dutch Civil Code.

 We have read the other information.
-Based on our knowledge and the understanding obtained in our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.
+Based on our knowledge and understanding obtained through our audit of the financial statements or otherwise, we have considered whether the other information contains material misstatements.

-By performing our procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
-The scope of such procedures was substantially less than the scope of those procedures performed in our audit of the financial statements.
+By performing these procedures, we comply with the requirements of Part 9 of Book 2 of the Dutch Civil Code and the Dutch Standard 720.
+The scope of the procedures performed is substantially less than the scope of those performed in our audit of the financial statements.

-The board of directors is responsible for the preparation of the other information, including the directors' report and the other information in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+Management is responsible for the preparation of the report of the board of directors in accordance with Part 9 of Book 2 of the Dutch Civil Code, and the other information as required by Part 9 of Book 2 of the Dutch Civil Code.